Top 5 Business Loan Options for Covering Payroll

 • How it works: The Small Business Administration guarantees a portion of the loan, reducing the lender's risk and providing lower interest rates for borrowers.

-• Best for: Established businesses with a strong credit history and steady revenue.
+• Best for: Established businesses with a strong credit history and steady revenue that can wait out the application process.

 • Lower interest rates and favorable repayment terms

-• Long-term loans available for larger funding needs
+• Long-term loans are available for larger funding needs

 • Suitable for various business expenses, including payroll